 What do I mean?
 Well to fully grasp this situation I want you to check out my favorite Bible story.
 It is found in Ezekiel 37.
 Oh, that one.
-Yeah, it is perfect for Halloween and not because it is covered in bones.
-Though remind me and later I’ll share a funny song about the valley of bones.
-But… for a minute I would like to be completely serious.
+Yeah, it is perfect for Halloween and all covered in bones and all.

 Ezekiel was a prophet and God showed him great visions of future events.
 One of these visions involved a valley, deep and dark, that he encircled.
 He was taken through this valley because it was full of death.
 Not only could you see it, I’m sure you could feel it, you know the cold feeling all around.